 - Clock faces without an always-on display mode use a default analog or digital time display.

-So when your Fitbit with Always-On times out, instead of getting a black/blank screen, you’ll either see your clock face or the current time.
+So when your Fitbit with Always-On times out, you’ll see your clock face or the current time instead of getting a black/blank screen.

-Unfortunately, for those of us with older Fitbits or trackers that don’t offer this timeout adjustment, you need to keep interacting with your Fitbit to keep the screen from timing out.
+Unfortunately, for those of us with older Fitbits or trackers that don’t offer this timeout adjustment, you must keep interacting with your Fitbit to keep the screen from timing out.

-However, that interaction does not need to be a large one–it can be something minor, like wiggling your screen with your finger.
+However, that interaction does not need to be large- it can be something minor, like wiggling your screen with your finger.